JustEmandleni/food-truck-friday/README.md

 <h1>Special instructions and other notes</h1>
 Hi, thanks for checking this out! </br>
 </br>
-This navigate through different branches to see more!
+Navigate through different branches to see more!
 This repo has some of the files I worked on at WERK_.
 It is a project made up of all the initial planning right up to implementation.
 Contents: user interface mock up files, marketing footage, social media sprint plans, user interface designs and a website.
 <b>Download the files and open the 'index.html' file using Google Chrome.</b>
 </br> </br>